Benjamin Boyd: Royal Bank of Australia

-In a dispatch of Sir George Gipps dated 17 May 1844 he mentioned that Boyd was one of the largest squatters in the country, with 14 stations in the "Maneroo" district and four in the Port Phillip district, amounting together to 381000 acre of land.
+Boyd became a prominent squatter and absentee farmer, heading the Pastoral Association and operating the pro-squatter Atlas newspaper.
+In a dispatch of Governor Sir George Gipps dated 17 May 1844, he mentioned that Boyd was one of the largest squatters in the country, with 14 stations in the "Maneroo" district and four in the Port Phillip district, amounting together to 381000 acre of land.
 At about the same period the firm of Boyd and Company had three steamers and three sailing ships in commission.
+Boyd operated a wool-washing facility in Neutral Bay, where he also resided at his home from 1844 to 1849, Craignathan.